mwang87/mzmine2_jainlab/README.md

 # About MZmine 2
 [![Build Status](https://travis-ci.org/mzmine/mzmine2.svg?branch=master)](https://travis-ci.org/mzmine/mzmine2)

+This is a branch that I helped Jeramie Watrous process some target data.
+This is not meant for integration into mainline mzmine2.

 MZmine 2 is an open-source software for mass-spectrometry data processing.
 The goals of the project is to provide a user-friendly, flexible and easily extendable software with a complete set of modules covering the entire MS data analysis workflow.

 More information about the software can be found on the [MZmine](http://mzmine.github.io/) website.